Home / Coffee knowledge / Hemro acquires Xenia Espresso – The next step towards coffee synchronization?

 This acquisition makes sense for several reasons:

-- For Xenia: They gain the resources of a globally operating group of companies, but retain their identity – that's the idea.
-Although production, purchasing and marketing processes will change, "much of Xenia Espresso is to be preserved."
+• For Xenia: They gain the resources of a globally active group of companies, but keep their identity—that is the idea.
+Although production, purchasing, and marketing processes will change, "a lot of Xenia Espresso is to be preserved."

-The integration has been completed; now the work begins.
-Marcel Lehmann and Adrian Schürmann were registered as Managing Directors of Xenia on May 30, 2025.
-Holger Dreißig will take on development activities and is authorized to sign with a managing director or other authorized signatory via procuration.
+The integration is complete; now the work begins.
+Marcel Lehmann and Adrian Schürmann were registered as managing directors of Xenia as of May 30, 2025.
+Holger Dreißig takes on development activities and has authorized signatory power together with a managing director or other authorized signatories.

-We are excited to see what products will emerge from this union.
-The potential is enormous – from the further development of existing Xenia machines to entirely new synchronized systems.
+We can be excited to see what products will emerge from this connection.
+The potential is huge—from the further development of existing Xenia machines to completely new, synchronized systems.

 Conclusion

-This acquisition is more than just a business deal – it's a statement.
-In a time when the boundaries between automatic coffee machines and portafilter machines are blurring, Mahlkönig is positioning itself for the future.
+This acquisition is more than just a deal—it is a statement.
+In a time when the boundaries between fully automatic machines and portafilters are blurring, Mahlkönig is positioning itself for the future.
 Holger Dreißig has made a courageous decision that opens up new perspectives for his company without losing its brand identity.

-We are excited to see the first fruits of this partnership.
-If all goes well, we might soon enjoy systems that combine the best of both worlds: the precision of Mahlkönig grinders and the innovation of Xenia espresso machines.
+We are looking forward to the first fruits of this partnership.
+If all goes well, we could soon enjoy systems that combine the best of both worlds: the precision of Mahlkönig grinders and the innovation of Xenia espresso machines.